-owners may be persuaded to have their puppies operated on for conditions which could correct themselves naturally given time.
-There have been several incidences reported to the IWHG in which vets have advised owners,that puppies as young as 10 weeks need surgery to correct dentition faults.
-This is of great concern, especially considering the potentially harmful effects of general anaesthesia on young sighthound puppies, of which some vets are still not aware.
+owners may be persuaded to have their puppies operated on for conditions which could potentially correct themselves naturally given time.
+There have been several incidences reported to the IWHG in which vets have advised owners that puppies as young as 10 weeks needed surgery to correct dentition faults.
+This is of great concern, especially considering the possible harmful effects of general anaesthesia on young sighthound puppies, of which some vets are still not aware.

 Irish Wolfhounds - the ultimate aim being to eliminate some painful and debilitating dental conditions, by careful breeding choices.